paduanton/sales-management-api/README.md

 ## Documentation

-You can access the Restful API public documentation in the link below or [clicking here](https://www.postman.com/paduanton/workspace/antonio-de-pdua-s-public-workspace/collection/5889563-b36b58e4-f3fc-4211-b41c-ecec2bf83545?ctx=documentation).
+You can access the Restful API public documentation [clicking here](https://www.postman.com/paduanton/workspace/antonio-de-pdua-s-public-workspace/collection/5889563-5a60df56-a337-4bbb-bb12-9ab2387363f1?ctx=documentation).

 [Or you can download and import the Postman collection inside the docs folder](https://raw.githubusercontent.com/paduanton/sales-management-api/main/docs/sales-management-api.postman_collection.json).